Gianlucorso/Octoprint-Smart-Filament-Sensor/README.md

 ## GCode
 ### Start GCode
-Since the sensor is activated with the first G0 or G1 command it is adviced to perform these commands after complete heatup of the printer.
+Since the sensor is activated with the first G0 or G1 command it is suggested to perform these commands after completing the heat-up of the printer.

 E.g.
 ```